Arima Akito: A Scientist's Haiku

 The haiku holds a certain amount of subtly concerning the everyday life of an individual, while also taking the needed extra step to give reference to the season.
 The reader can almost step into the author’s mind and look through his eyes out onto the world that his writing has created.
 Not only that, but the emotions tied to the haiku are also very prevalent.
 By using the shade as well as the reference to mother’s day, Arima has opened a window through which readers in more than one country can understand and appreciate the beginning of summer, as well as the strong appeal to the mother and her family role.

 Dr. Arima also uses his poetic license to give light and credence to the world he has come to know through his travels.
 As Basho once did through his own writing, the modern poet has opened doors of imagination and appreciation for the natural wonders of the world.
-For example:
+For example: one penguin

 falls behind the flock-